Listen to the Story

 Adam grew up in the kitchen.
 “I was always under foot as food was being prepared,” he recalls, whether it was in the restaurants or at home with "Big Bubby," his great-grandmother, who emigrated from Kyiv.
 “There was always this spirit of cooking — I was infused with it, year after year,” he adds.

 While the entire family cooked, not everyone agreed on recipes.
-When it came to latkes, “my mother, my aunts, everybody made latkes in the family.”
-And everyone made them differently.
+When it came to latkes, his mother and aunts all made then, and everyone had their version.
 There wasn’t exactly a rivalry, Adam says, “I think it was more subversive.”
 An aunt or his mother would say “Oh, I think we’re going to host this year,” because they wanted to eat their own style of latkes.

 The exposure to different latkes helped form Adam’s own very strong opinions on the Hanukkah classic.
-“I could probably recreate my grandfather’s latkes or aunt Esther’s, but these (see the recipe below) are uniquely mine.”
+“I could probably recreate my grandfather’s latkes or aunt Esther’s, but these ones are uniquely mine,” he says.
 They are intentionally petite in stature, small enough to be picked up and eaten with one’s fingers at his annual Vodka::Latke party, where he estimates he serves 500 latkes of different varieties, with these as the anchor.

 While Adam’s opinions about his own latkes are unwavering, he says he can “tolerate” latkes made by a novice.
 Adding: “Latkes are like sex, even when they’re bad, they’re good.”